‘Sister Wives’ Star Talks New Beginnings, Big Changes On Instagram

 “Since moving away from Utah I’ve missed being able to head up to my favorite mountain anytime I want.
 But I’m looking forward to our move to the mountains of Arizona, the road that’s stretched out ahead of me and the promise it holds,” she concluded.

-Sister Wives stars Kody Brown, Meri Brown, Robyn Brown, Christine Brown and Janelle Brown are in the process of leaving the Las Vegas homes they have shared since 2011 to move to the new location.
+Sister Wives stars Kody Brown, Meri Brown, Robyn Brown, Christine Brown, and Janelle Brown are in the process of leaving the Las Vegas homes they have shared since 2011 to move to the new location.

 Although the Brown clan appeared happy residing together in four separate homes on a cul-de-sac not far from the Las Vegas strip, apparently they are longing for a different lifestyle.